 A sample of Uman’s recordings include The Convergence Project, As Yet’s Strange But True, various projects with vocalists including Jill Connolly, Mark Anagnostopulos, Louise Taylor, Spencer Lewis and others.
 He can be found on recordings by Claire Arenius (When Worlds Touch You), Carlos Averhoff (unreleased), Estados Alterados, Derrik Jordan’s Braziliance and many others.

-Uman has written over 120 jazz compositions that have been arranged for various musical ensembles ranging from big band to world music ensembles to rock.
+Uman has written over 150 jazz compositions that have been arranged for various musical ensembles ranging from big band to world music ensembles to rock.
 Three of Uman’s original compositions were recorded by Latin Jazz star Sammy Figueroa on his 2005 Grammy Nominated CD In Walked Sammy.
 Uman was commissioned by the Big Band of Medellín to create a composition entitled Blues para Urabá and by the Windham Symphony to create Prelude to Infinity.
-He is currently writing the music for a collaborative full-scale musical with Stephen Stearns that will be presented at the New England Youth Theater.
 Uman served as MacDowell Colony Fellow in composition in March of 2011.

 Uman received his masters in Jazz Performance and graduated Summa Cum Laude from Queens College in New York where he received a Eubie Blake Scholarship.
 He also attended advanced workshops led by Eddie Palmieri, Dave Liebman, Ran Blake and others.
 Uman has taught in New York City at the Third Street Music Settlement and in Medellín, Colombia at El Colegio de Musica, Universidad de Antioquia and Universidad EAFIT.
 He designed the curriculum and initiated the Jazz Studies program at the Universidad EAFIT.
 He currently teaches at the Vermont Jazz Center and is adjunct professor of music at Amherst College and Marlboro College.
 He has taught for ten summers at the Governor’s Institute of the Arts and Jazz Vermont, and is director of the Vermont Jazz Center Summer Jazz Workshop.
 Uman has taught classes and workshops in Jazz Styles (History), Jazz Theory, Jazz Ensemble, Jazz Composition, Music Appreciation, Jazz Pedagogy, Jazz and Poetry and Jazz Piano.